thinhlvv/thinhlvv.github.io/_posts/2020-03-02-Become-Senior-Software-Engineer-With-this-7-daily-habits.md

 *Notes*: If you want to move one more step in your career, try to learn management skill.
 You would say I was wrong when you want to build the technical career path instead of management stuff.
 Imagine yourself as a technical lead with team of 10+ people, and ask how to run the process smoothly with 10+ different characteristic.
 Whether you want to be recognized, you must learn the management skill.
 Refer to this book summaries for more [details](https://github.com/zalopay-oss/effective-engineer)

-**TAKE RESPONSIBILITY**
+## **TAKE RESPONSIBILITY**

-  What I have learned from Senior Developers / Tech Lead (SD/TL) is they are always proactive with their job.
+  What I have learned from Senior Developers / Tech Lead is they are always proactive with their job.
 They work with high responsibility to handle every issue.

   Responsibility is a scary word, since you will face to depression when people react to what you've done.
 Getting over and being brave will make you growing up day by day.

   Embrace more interaction with issues and tasks will help you archive more ownership of your code and technical debts of your business.

-PROBLEM-SOLVING
+## **PROBLEM-SOLVING**

   - Technology Solutions (Framework, Libraries...)